How to use the box breathing technique

 Hold your breath for four seconds

-You can do deep breathing relaxation techniques anywhere and anytime, such as in your car during a stressful work commute or at your office desk after a high-pressure boardroom meeting.
-This is another benefit of box breathing.
+You can do deep breathing relaxation techniques anywhere and anytime, such as in your car during a tense work commute or at your office desk after a high-pressure boardroom meeting.

-But if this is your first time trying the box breathing technique, start out in a quiet, distraction-free room:
+But if this is your first time trying it, start out in a quiet, distraction-free room:

 Sit in a relaxed position on a chair or on the floor